cj-powell/cj-powell/README.md

 I've worked on a bunch of different teams and projects, including:

 US Department of Commerces DMV Regional Equity and Growth Playbook Bill and Melinda Gates' Integrated Planning and Advising for Student Success (iPASS) GrantCancer: Built decision tree model to predict the cost of cancer care for breast cancer patients
 Maryland’s Safe and Supportive Schools (MDS3) Initiative: Fraud: Designed 5 fraud detection models that saved a government agency over 500 million dollars
 US Census Buraueas Governments Division Historical Data Digitization Project Infectious Disease: Built an infectious disease lab testing dashboard in Tableau for a state with the population of 1 million residents.

 👩🏾‍🎓 Education

-Recently, I successfully completed a Data Science Fellowship which increased my capacity and drive to serve the complex needs of varying organizational contexts.
-A key deliverry was using Machine Learning to optimize the bidding strategey for Root Insurance company, having no prior industry (marketing) experience.

-I got my MS in Epidemiology from Georgetown University with a Certificate in Data Science.
-For undergraduate, I graduated from Wellesley College.
-Incoming doctoral student at Johns Hopkins School of Public Health in June 2024.
-✏ Recent Data Science Articles

-    Race Correction in Kidney Function Algorithms and Disparities in Kidney Transplant Wait List Time
+I completed a Data Science Fellowship with Honors in 2022.
+Prior to that I obtained a Certificate in Systems Thinking from Cornell University.
+For undergraduate, I gratuated from Temple University where I studied Sociology, SPSS, and minored in Geography GIS.

+Personal

+I'm driven by problem solving, and quite passionate about the function of organizations, systems and society.
+My mission is to harness the power of data to meet the needs of our growing world.
+My vision is a world where data-driven insights are used to foster harmony and efficiency, transcending service level conflicts and addressing the root causes of (organizational, societal, relationsional) discord.

 I enjoy exploring new places, desgin and TikTok.